School Traditions Create Community

 Grandparents Day is celebrated the Tuesday before Thanksgiving.
 Postcard invitations are sent to all and we ask those planning to attend to RSVP.
 We enjoy meeting the grandparents who come from nearby and far away to join us for a short program, tours and classroom visits.
 Grandparents Day replaced Special Friends Day, which had been an annual event at the school for many years.

-The Grinch Who Stole Christmas was first performed, to the delight of Upper School students, in the 1980s by beloved former theater and English teacher, the late Tony Larimer.
+The Grinch Who Stole Christmas was first performed, to the delight of Upper School students, in 1978 by beloved former theater and English teacher, the late Tony Larimer.
 In 2010, a new tradition was born when the Lower School music students and their teacher Cindy Hall presented their version of the Dr. Seuss classic to the Lincoln Street assembly.

 For as long as our school has existed, our students have presented Holiday Programs for their family members every year, just prior to winter break.
 Today, songs, dances, and skits celebrate the Christian holiday as well as the holidays and traditions of other faiths at these standing room only programs.